National Restaurant Association of India

 The National Restaurant Association of India (NRAI) is a restaurant industry business association in India.
 The association was founded in 1982, headquartered in Delhi.
 It was founded by L.C.
 Nirula of Nirula's, Madan Lamba of Volga, O.P.
 Bahl of Khyber Restaurant, R.D.
 Gora of Gazebo, A.S.
 Kamat of Kamat Restaurants, and others.
 Currently, Anurag Katriar is president of the organisation.

-Lobbying
+Advocacy

 In March 2020, NRAI asked 5 lakh restaurants to shut down during the COVID-19 pandemic in India.
 To help Indian restaurants and their staff, NRAI urged people to support their favourite restaurants.

 In May 2020, NRAI launched an app to protect Indian restaurants and the food industry.
 Later, NRAI supported homeless people by feeding them meals.